lfenzo/vim-fusion/README.md

 ![](./screenshots/fusion.png)

-A neutral colorscheme for Vim/NeoVim.
+A neutral dark colorscheme for Vim/NeoVim.
 Vim Fusion works optimally with [vim-polyglot](https://github.com/sheerun/vim-polyglot) thanks to some of its syntax highlighting definitions; the installation of this plugin is not mandatory but keep in mind that some of the highlightings may not work exactly as shown when it is not installed.

-## Installation
+## :hammer_and_wrench: Installation

-For any of the methods described below add the following line to your `.vimrc`
+For any of the methods described below add the following line to your `.vimrc` (or `init.vim`):

 ```console
 colorscheme fusion
 ```
 ### Manual Installation

-Clone the repo and add the file `fusion.vim` to the `colors` directory inside `.vim`.
-In case you don't have it: `mkdir ~/.vim/colors`
+Clone the vim-fusion repo and add the file `fusion.vim` to the `colors` directory inside `.vim`.
+In case you don't have it: `mkdir ~/.vim/colors`.
+For NeoVim the same applies but for the `nvim` directory inside `~/.config/`.

 ### Using vim-plug